-The water slowly soaks into the soil around the plants, providing much needed moisture and nutrients to the tender roots.
-While many gardeners are familiar with using rain barrels to save water, a 5-gallon pail may suffice for a small garden.
-Adding a spigot to a 5-gallon bucket and setting it on a stand or table provides you with a convenient method of disbursing water, gray water or compost tea through a garden or soaker hose.
+While many gardeners are familiar with the concept using rain barrels to save water, saving rain or grey water in a 5-gallon pail may suffice for a container, courtyard or other small garden.
+Adding a male-threaded spigot to a 5-gallon bucket and setting it on a stand or table provides you with a convenient method of disbursing water, gray water or compost tea through a garden or soaker hose.
+The moisture will slowly soak into the soil around the plants, providing much needed moisture and nutrients to the tender roots.

 Place the 5-gallon pail on a sturdy table or workbench.
 Measure 2 inches up from the bottom of the pail, and mark the spot with a permanent marker.